 The first goal of the dependency courtis to preserve families by identifying the problems that have caused the removal of thechildren and to offer the parents the education or counseling necessary to get the children back in their home.
 If it is not possible to return the children to the parents, the courtseeks out permanent home for the children through adoption, guardianship or long term foster care with relatives or people qualified to accept children into their homes..

 Juvenile Dependency Court Orientation Video

-Juvenile Delinquency court involves children (people under the age of 18) who have committed crimes.
-There are many differences between juveniles and adults who are prosecuted for the exact same offenses.
-The most notable difference is the type of punishment and the length of the punishment.
-While the adult criminal court has a focus of “punishing” the offender, the juvenile court is more focused on “rehabilitation” In general, juveniles are punished for only a fraction of the time associated with their adult counter parts.
+There are many differences between juveniles who are prosecuted for crimes and adults who areprosecuted for the same offenses.
+The most notable difference is the type and length of sentence.
+Juveniles are punished for only a fraction of thetime associated with their adult counter parts.

 Juvenile Delinquency Court Orientation Video

 I represent adults and juveniles who have been charged with a crime in San Joaquin County.
-The reality is that most all criminal cases end up resolving in a plea bargain.
-Only about 5% of the cases charged ever actually go to trial.
+Most all criminal case end up resolving in a plea bargain.
+I have heard that only about 5% of the cases charged ever actually go to trial.
 Thus, a good criminal defense attorney must be a good negotiator, this is where my past business experience comes in very handy.
 Of course, if your matter is one that must proceed to trial, I will not shy away from a good fight, and I will do my very best to get you a fair and just result.